aditya-sahu/terriblytinytales-task/README.md

   * Homepage which displays landing webpage
   * Contains GET type of API which takes the user input as the parameter and returns the result
 2. Algorithm
-  i.
-Fetch the text file by creating a request to URL ii.
-If successful,
+    1. Fetch the text file by creating a request to URL
+    2. If successful,
     a.
 Check if total words are more than the user input
     b.
 Count frequency of each word and store into a HashMap
     c.
 The frequency is counted as